IPO Listing Gains: Meaning, Calculation and Identification

 Do IPOs always generate profits?

-No, IPOs don’t need to always be profitable.
+No, IPOs are not always profitable.
 Several factors like market sentiments and business fundamentals affect the returns from an IPO and hence it can also offer negative returns in many cases.